patconnole/openc2_companion/README.md

 "target" : {"ipv4_net": ["192.168.1.0/24"]}
 ```

-And sometimes we include the actuator field:
+And sometimes we include the actuator field specifying SLPF:

 ```json
 "actuator" : {"slpf" : {}}
 ```

-What does the Consumer do?
-How does it responsd?
+What does the Consumer do, assuming it processed the command successfully if able?
+How does it respond?

 | |             |"actuator": "" | "actuator": {"slpf".. |